 - Navigate to its other features to further clean up your Mac.

 4. Close Unused Browser Tabs and Extensions

-You may have many tabs open but forget to close them.
-They are constantly using your memory space in the background.
-It is recommended that you close them in time.
+You may have numerous tabs open, and if you forget to close them, they continue to consume your Mac's application memory in the background.
+It's recommended that you close these tabs promptly.

-Have you resolved the "Your system has run out of application memory" issue on your Mac?
-If unfortunately not, try resetting NVRAM/PRAM or starting your Mac in safe mode.
+We hope that by following these methods, you have successfully resolved the "Your system has run out of application memory" issue on your Mac.
+If not, consider adding more RAM, resetting NVRAM or PRAM, or reaching out to Apple Support.

 If this guide was helpful, please share it with others.
 Your support is invaluable!